AninditaBasu/inkslate/guide_user.md

 - Unexplained fatigue

 > **Remember:**
 >You are the expert on your own body.
-InkSlate can only highlight some patterns, and that too with artificial Gemini intelligence (and we all know what kind of a trickster Gemini is in real mythology).
+InkSlate can only highlight some patterns, and that too with artificial Gemini intelligence (and we all know what kind of a trickster Gemini's owner, Mercury, is in real mythology).
 It is you who knows best when something feels different enough to investigate further.

 To compare two pieces of writing programmatically: